Scandy-co/RouxObjCHelloWorld/README.md

 # Using ScandyCore.framework for iOS (iPhone X TrueDepth)

+## Prerequisites

-## ScandyCore License
+#### Get License
 Contact us to get a license to use ScandyCore.
-Then put the license string into file named ScandyCoreLicense.txt, and save it with UTF-8 encoding.
-In your project go to `Build Phases` -> `Copy Bundle Resources`, and add ScandyCoreLicense.txt to the list.
+Save the license string into a UTF-8 encoded file named `ScandyCoreLicense.txt`.
+In your project, go to `Build Phases` -> `Copy Bundle Resources`, and add `ScandyCoreLicense.txt` to the list.

 example text for license: